Directorate-General for Civil Protection and Emergencies: National Civil Protection System

 The Spanish National Civil Protection System is structured through three levels: national, regional and local.
 It is currently regulated by the National Civil Protection System Act of 2015.

-In the nation-wide level, the Ministry of the Interior exercises the higher direction, coordination and inspection of the actions and resources used to accomplish with the civil protection plans.
+In the nationwide level, the Ministry of the Interior exercises the higher direction, coordination and inspection of the actions and resources used to accomplish with the civil protection plans.
 The Department do so through the Directorate-General for Civil Protection and Emergencies.
 Also, in the national level, it does exists the National Council on Civil Protection (formerly known as "National Civil Protection Committee"), integrated by representatives of all administrations to coordinate the civil protection, and the Civil Protection National School, where the personnel is formed and trained.
 The School also offers official grades and it develops R&D projects.

 In the regional level, the autonomous communities are authorized to regulate its own civil defence systems, but always with a coordination body with representatives of all administrations and the higher coordination of the State.
 The State, and all the regions have their own Civil Protection Plan.